ceandrade/BrkgaMpIpr.jl/README.md

 Installation and tests
 --------------------------------------------------------------------------------

+!!! note
+    BrkgaMpIpr was developed using Julia 1.2, but it should work fine on any Julia >= 1.0.
+Verions <= 0.6 are not supported.

 BrkgaMpIpr can be installed using the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run